 Best Needlepoint Kits For Kids: That’s “Sew” Cool!

-Well, when I was a kid I was kinda apprehensive about sewing – after all, they involves using a sewing machine, which contained needles, and things I couldn’t make sense of like bobbins, presser feet and winding up thread…but I received a needlepoint kit as a Christmas gift and boy that was fun!
+Well, when I was a kid I was kinda apprehensive about sewing – after all, it involves using a sewing machine, which contained needles, and things I couldn’t make sense of like bobbins, presser feet and winding up thread.

 It was great to have on road trips…I wanted to draw but that was hard to do on bumpy roads, with paper and implements.
 Enter a square of mesh, some yarn, and a cute plastic needle that I had no danger of getting stuck by – Voila, I had it made in the shade:)